Meet the Food Action Group:

-Many of us are busy with our Fall and Winter garden projects – Visit us on Facebook at Cornwall, SD&G, Akwesasne Edible Gardening Group, where we share our gardening tips and advice, and help you with your gardening questions.
+Many of us are busy with our Winter garden projects, and preparing for early spring – Visit us on Facebook at Cornwall, SD&G, Akwesasne Edible Gardening Group, where we share our gardening tips and advice, and help you with your gardening questions.

 Getting Involved With Our Food Action Group:

 We always welcome new volunteers!
 Come meet the TC+ food action group at one of our events – meet your neighbours, have some fun, share and gain skills, learn more about local food, and be involved in exciting projects.

 Our Cornwall Gardens – Small Is Beautiful!

 TC+ Food Action Group volunteers grew the seedlings, planted, and maintained 10 raised planters along the bike path south of the band shell in Cornwall’s Lamoureux Park, as well as an edible border garden in downtown Cornwall on Fourth St at the fire station.
 The vegetables and herbs in these little gardens were there for everyone to enjoy, and to pick some fresh and tasty summer treats as they became available throughout our 2023 growing season.

 On Nov.
 18th, 2023, we hosted a free screening at the Cornwall Public Library of “Together We Grow”, a film to inspire any of us wanting to work together as a sharing and resilient community.
 The film was followed by a discussion time and refreshments.